Save thousands on vehicle repairs with Endurance.

 Electrical Components

-Less comprehensive coverages usually steer clear of electrical components, but a bumper-to-bumper warranty has you covered.
+Less comprehensive coverages usually steer clear of electrical systems, but a bumper-to-bumper warranty has you covered.
 Your battery, alternator, power windows, door locks, and more are generally protected.

 Air Conditioning